Health and medical research

 Following consultation with the research and broader community in South Australia, the SA Health Research Focus 2020 Framework (PDF 134KB) is now available to view online.

-This framework highlights the important role of health and medical research in the public health sector of South
+This framework highlights the important role of health and medical research in the public health sector of South Australia, and outlines ten key goals that SA Health will be supporting to enhance the efforts of research in South Australia.

 SA Health will use this framework to form an implementation plan in collaboration with key stakeholders